 Edward Maxwell had purchased a portion of land from the Diocesan Synod of Nova Scotia and a portion of the former Bliss estate in 1900 and 1901, respectively.
 A building application was submitted by Maxwell in June 1917 for a double house made of solid concrete blocks on the east side of Henry Street, between Jubilee Road and Cedar Street, for the cost of \$8,000.00.
-The first reference of 171 Henry Street appears in the 1918 Assessment map and McAlpine's 1918-1919 City Directory, which lists Aubrey Smith as living at the residence.
+The first reference of 173 Henry Street appears in the 1918 Assessment map and McAlpine's 1918-1919 City Directory, which lists George D. Gabriel, agent at the Dominion Atlantic Railway Freight Department as living at the residence.